Sengolda/pytwot/docs/index.rst

 Getting started
 -----------------
-- Is this your first time using PyTweet?
+- Is this your first time using pytwot?
 This is the place to get started!
 - **Quickstart** :doc:`quickstart`